Derby and Burton services

 Following the collapse of Extra's parent company Swayfields, the trunk road service area estate passed to its creditor Lloyds TSB who then sold the liability to Deutsche Postbank.
 Since January 2011, the services have been managed on Deutsche Postbank's behalf by Quadrant Estates who intended to create profit by selling the current outlets.

-The filling station is operated by Shell.
-In late 2017 it was one of three Shell filling stations in the UK to gain ShellRecharge electric vehicle charging points, and in 2018, after a small refurbishment, a Little Waitrose at Shell Select concession.
+The petrol station was one of the first three in the UK to gain Shell's new ShellRecharge electric vehicle charging points in late 2017. n 2018, after a small refurbishment, a Little Waitrose at Shell Select concession.

 The early planning referred to it as Willington Roadside Service Area, and had separate buildings for two food units.
 By 2005, the plans still had an additional diner in a separate building, and space for this can be seen next to the motel.